Bringing Dahlia Tubers Back to Life

 Fertilize – make it a point to fertilize dahlias weekly.
 Dahlias are actively growing and blossoming plants, so they have a high fertilizer requirement.
 Use a balanced fertilizer that will support growth and flowering.
 All fertilizers have 3 numbers written on the packaging.
 The first number is for Nitrogen, the second is for Phosphorous, and the 3rd number is for Potassium.
 Recommended fertilizer formulas for dahlias are 20-20-20 or 15-30-15.

-Deadhead – Flowers are all about survival of the species.
-If we let dahlia flowers stay on the plant after flowering, they will produce seeds.
+Deadhead – If we let dahlia flowers stay on the plant after flowering, they will produce seeds.
 To have continually flowering dahlias, the dried, spent flowers must be taken off.
 Remove deformed buds, too, because they take energy from the plant that can be used for the best blossoms.
 How?
 Just trace the flower stem back to the branch and cut if off with a clean pair of scissors or hand garden sheers.
 Clean tools mean healthy plants -dirty tools can spread disease.
 Keep your cutting tools clean by washing them or wiping them with soapy water.

 Encourage Growth – Healthy growth means more flowers.
 Cut back deformed or old branches as needed to keep the dahlia plant in the best condition to continue blooming.